 Ginkgo may help reduce PMS symptoms, but more research is needed.

 Some sources indicate that ginkgo may treat issues related to sexual dysfunction, such as erectile dysfunction or low libido.

 Ginkgo has the ability to improve blood levels of nitric oxide, which improves circulation via the dilation of blood vessels (

 As a result, ginkgo may also be useful for treating various symptoms of sexual dysfunction by improving blood flow to those areas of the body.

-One study evaluated the use of ginkgo to increase sexual desire and contentment in women who were concurrently undergoing sexual psychotherapy (
+One 2008 study evaluated the use of ginkgo to increase sexual desire and contentment in females who were concurrently undergoing sexual psychotherapy (

 The combination of ginkgo and therapy were effective over a longer term compared to a placebo, but supplementing with ginkgo alone was not.